jacksund/simmate/docs/full_guides/website/setup_and_config.md

 ## Local Server Setup

-To set up Simmate on your local computer, execute the following command:
+To set up Simmate on your local computer, use the following command:

 === "command line"
     ``` bash